xyzlat/herbie/README.md

 # How to setup wayne for your project?
 ### 1 Clone/Fork
-You can Fork or Clone the project.
-We suggest you to Fork the project in order to have your separate repository for further developing of Wayne and also to make some custom modifications(e.g. change the messaging provider), but also to merge easier any new changes from the official repository.
+In order to setup a Wayne-Project from scratch you can either fork or clone the repository.
+We suggest you to fork the project, because like that you have a separate repository so you can make custom modifications (e.g. change the messaging provider) and at the same time receive changes from the official repository in an easy manner

 ### 2 Add Business Entities Schemas Package
 Next step is to define your schemas for your business entities and integrate them with Wayne.
-There are 2 choices, or having a different repository for your schemas and load them to wayne as a python package with pip, or adding them directly to the Wayne as a python package
+There are 2 choices, having a different repository for your schemas and load them to wayne as a python package with pip, or adding them directly to the Wayne as a python package

 ##### Business Entities Schemas package folders structure